IAIA24 Sessions

 Conference Topic: G9.
 Governance and implementation systems

-This panel will discuss the potential linkages between the emerging taxonomies of sustainable economic activities at the global scale on the application of social and environmental standards used internationally by the key development partners.
+Thai World Café session will discuss the potential linkages between the emerging taxonomies of sustainable economic activities at the global scale on the application of social and environmental standards used internationally by the key development partners.
+What are the most relevant standards that should be adopted for each sustainability criteria?

 Acceptance Status: approve